romanz/electrs/README.md

 Since it runs on the user's own machine, there is no need for the wallet to communicate with external Electrum servers, thus preserving the privacy of the user's addresses and balances.

+## Usage

+**Please prefer to use OUR usage guide!**

+External guides such as RaspiBolt can be out-of-date and have various problems.
+At least double-check that the guide you're using is actively maintained.
+If you can't use our guide ask about what you don't understand or consider using automated deployments.

+See [here](doc/usage.md) for installation, build and usage instructions.

 ## Features

  * Supports Electrum protocol [v1.4](https://electrumx.readthedocs.io/en/latest/protocol.html)